Gisaltamir/PythonProject/readme(Binchi).md

 > * Clues where player need to decrypt with a table;
 > * Clues in morse code.

-As the detective, your mission is to figure out which country the clue is referring to.
+As the detective, your mission is to figure out which country the clue is referring to, and enter your answer in *3-Move to destination*.

 **When you enter number 2**, the game will print out a list of countries where Conta Mega Inc. could be committing their crime.
 This function will help you when you need to narrow down your options.